eniac/Cebinae/vm_experiments.md

 Contents:

 1. Setting up the VM
-2. Reproducing flow table performance measurements
+2. Reproducing flow table performance measurements (Figure 9)
-3. Compiling the Cebinae Tofino Prototype and reporting resource utilization
+3. Compiling the Cebinae Tofino Prototype and reporting resource utilization (Table 3)

 ##### Setting up the VM

-(optional) You can reproduce the results describe in this section in a VM with the lucid language and Tofino SDE version 9.5.0 installed.
+(Optional) You can reproduce the results describe in this section in a VM with the lucid language and Tofino SDE version 9.5.0 installed.

 **Note for artifact reviewers:** We provide a copy of a pre-built vm for convenience.
 To use the pre-built VM:

 0. Ensure that you have [vagrant](https://www.vagrantup.com/downloads) and [virtualbox](https://www.virtualbox.org) installed.

-1. download the vm image: [google drive link](https://drive.google.com/file/d/1N7WauXIl2SsmGvJ8RixlagqzlqZtAd9w/view?usp=sharing)
+1. Download the vm image: [google drive link](https://drive.google.com/file/d/1N7WauXIl2SsmGvJ8RixlagqzlqZtAd9w/view?usp=sharing)

-2. place the vm image ``cebinae.box`` into the ``vm_prebuilt`` directory of this repo.
+2. Place the vm image ``cebinae.box`` into the ``vm_prebuilt`` directory of this repo.

-3. install and start the vm with:
+3. Install and start the vm with:

    ```
    vagrant up --provider=virtualbox
    ```

 To setup the VM from scratch:

-1. install vagrant and virtualbox
+1. Install vagrant and virtualbox
-2. place a copy of bf-sde-9.5.0.tgz in this directory **note: this has only been tested with 9.5.0!**
+2. Place a copy of bf-sde-9.5.0.tgz in this directory **note: this has only been tested with 9.5.0!**
-3. build the vm with: ``vagrant --sde=bf-sde-9.5.0.tgz up --provider=virtualbox``
+3. Build the vm with: ``vagrant --sde=bf-sde-9.5.0.tgz up --provider=virtualbox``
    - **NOTE:** this will take an hour or so to complete, because it installs the tofino sde.

 ##### Reproducing flow table performance results

 These section describes how to measure and report the false positive and negative rate of the flow table data structure used in Cebinae's egress, using a 700MB sample trace from CAIDA, of a 10 Gb/s core router link.

 1. ssh into the vm with ``vagrant ssh`` and go to the /cebinae directory.
-This directory is a shared pointer to the cebinae repo directory in the host machine.
+This directory is a shared pointer to the cebinae repo directory in the host machine (`git pull` to sync to the latest cebaine repository).

 ```
 % vagrant ssh